MTanguin/Breast_Cancer_ML_Project_4/README.md

 ## Methods

-### Machine Learning Analysis Performed
+### Machine Learning Techniques
-Diagnosis of breast masses as benign or malignant: Machine learning analysis was performed on this dataset to build a predictive model that can distinguish between benign and malignant breast masses.

-### Diagnosis of breast masses ( benign or malignant)
-The problem of diagnosing breast cancer as malignant or benign is a binary classification problem, as there are only two possible outcomes.
-Therefore, we can build a binary classification model using supervised learning algorithms.
+In this project, we aim to develop a predictive model to diagnose breast masses as either benign or malignant using machine learning algorithms.
+The dataset contains features related to breast mass characteristics, and we will utilize supervised learning techniques to train and evaluate multiple models for accurate classification.

+### Problem Identification
+The problem at hand involves binary classification, where the goal is to distinguish between benign and malignant breast masses.
+By analyzing the dataset, we can build a predictive model that can accurately classify future breast masses based on their characteristics.

+### Supervised Learning Algorithms
+We will explore six different supervised learning algorithms to determine the optimal approach for this dataset.
+These algorithms include:

+1. Logistic Regression: This algorithm models the relationship between the features and the probability of a breast mass being benign or malignant.

+2. Decision Tree: This algorithm uses a hierarchical structure of decisions based on features to classify breast masses.

+3. Random Forest: A collection of decision trees that work together to classify breast masses based on different subsets of features.

+4. Support Vector Machine (SVM): This algorithm finds a hyperplane that maximally separates the two classes (benign and malignant) in a high-dimensional feature space.

+5. Neural Network: A deep learning algorithm that uses an interconnected network of nodes (neurons) to classify breast masses based on learned patterns.

+6. K-Nearest Neighbors (KNN): This algorithm classifies breast masses by comparing their features to the k nearest neighbors in the training data.

+### Model Evaluation and Selection
-6 supervised learning models will be compared to identify the most optimum algorithm for this data set.
+Each algorithm will be trained and evaluated using appropriate metrics such as accuracy, precision, recall, and F1-score.
+The performance of the models will be compared to identify the most optimal algorithm for this particular dataset.

-### Supervised learning algorithms to explore are:
-  - Logistic Regression
-  - Decision Tree
-  - Random Forest
-  - Support Vector Machine (SVM)
-  - Neural Network
-  - K-Nearest-Neighbour (KNN)
+The selected algorithm will be further fine-tuned using techniques such as hyperparameter optimization to maximize its performance.
+The final model will be saved and deployed for real-time breast mass classification.

+The project will be documented in the readme.md file, providing details about the dataset, objectives, methods, and key findings from the machine learning analysis.

 ## Results